 - All purpose flour - I have only tested these cookies using all purpose flour.
 I would not recommend using alternative flours like oat flour, almond flour, or coconut flour as these flours are very different and would need to be separately tested.

-- Unsalted butter - When baking, it is always best to use unsalted butter for consistent results.
+- Unsalted butter - When baking, it is always best to use unsalted butter for consistent results, just like in these white chocolate macadamia cookies.
 Different brands of salted butters are not made equally and can contain widely different amounts of sodium.
 If you only have salted butter, it will work, but omit the salt and know that it can change the end result.

 - Maple syrup - The deep, caramel-like richness of maple syrup compliments the flavors in the apple cider perfectly.
 For best results, use a high-quality, natural maple syrup.